 While pursuing an education at Franklin University, students will be using some of the latest technology available.
-To help students maximize the benefits of this technology, we offer the support of the Help Desk.
+To help students maximize the benefits of this technology, we offer the support of the Technology Help Desk.
 Available by telephone, email, and live chat, the Help Desk is able to assist with the following:

-- Retrieving usernames and passwords (identity verification required) - · Accessing and utilizing email - · Accessing and utilizing myFranklin online resources - Connecting to Computer Science servers - · Utilizing basic software applications required by the University - · Questions about basic computer literacy - The Help Desk also offers remote desktop connection sessions for additional assistance.
+- Retrieving usernames and resetting passwords (identity verification required) - Accessing and utilizing email - Accessing Franklin University's online resources - Navigating Franklin University's Learning Management System - The Help Desk also offers remote desktop connection sessions for additional assistance if necessary frequency the problem has occurred, and if any troubleshooting steps have been attempted